CreepNT/VitaLoaderRedux/README.md

 To apply NIDs from multiple databases successively, untick the `Clear old names` setting.

+**NOTE:** Names from the database are automatically demangled using the GNU Demangler.

 #### Variable import relocation
 Variable imports are now supported and handled properly!
 This also applies to function-as-variable imports.
 A special memory block is created to "store" all imported variables, and relocations are applied so that all code inside the module that accesses them will access them inside the special memory block.